 - personal questionnaires (PQs) are not required of any director, beneficial owner, controller, key persons/compliance staff or service provider to the JPF, aside from the Designated Service Provider (DSP);

-- the promoter of the JPF will not need the prior approval of the Jersey Financial Services Commission; and
+- the promoter of a JPF will not need the prior approval of the Jersey Financial Services Commission (the JFSC); and

-- the Jersey Financial Services Commission's outsourcing policy will not apply to the JPF (but will apply to the DSP).
+- the JFSC's outsourcing policy will not apply to the JPF (but will apply to the DSP).

 Structure of JPF

 A JPF may be established in Jersey or overseas and may be open-ended or close-ended, provided that the "50 or Fewer Test", set out below is met.